Honningsvåg Tunnel

-The Honningsvåg Tunnel (Honningsvågtunnelen) is a road tunnel on the island of Magerøya in Nordkapp Municipality in Troms og Finnmark county, Norway.
+The Honningsvåg Tunnel (Honningsvågtunnelen) is a road tunnel on the island of Magerøya in Nordkapp Municipality in Finnmark county, Norway.
 It is located slightly north of the undersea North Cape Tunnel, and it is part of the European route E69 highway.

-The 4443 m long tunnel opened in 1999, at the same time as the North Cape Tunnel, as part of a large project to connect the mainland of Norway to North Cape.
+The 4443 m long tunnel opened on 15 June 1999, on the same date as the North Cape Tunnel, as part of a large project to connect the mainland of Norway to North Cape.
 This tunnel goes through a large mountain called "Honningsvågfjellet" west of the town of Honningsvåg.
 The 9 m wide tunnel has 2 lanes (one in each direction).
 It is the northernmost public road tunnel in the world.